aergoio/ARC2NFT/README.md

 On the first case, all tokens on the contract are recallable.

 On the second case, the contract can have both recallable and non-recallable tokens.

+The `recallable` metadata can only be set at token creation/mint time, but it can be removed later.

 ## Behavior Table